 Stretching across kilometres of Pacific Ocean shoreline, Nanaimo is aptly referred to as the Harbour City.
 Those ocean waters are the source of many activities, including sailing, fishing, and kayaking.
-Spend the day paddling around Newcastle Island, or get out on a charter to become the next great angler.
+Spend the day paddling around Saysutshun, or get out on a charter to become the next great angler.
 Take your adventure to new depths on a snorkeling or scuba diving expedition.

 For something a little more adventurous, Nanaimo River offers some of the most exhilarating swimming opportunities in the city.
 The best swimming spots can be found about ten minutes south of town off Nanaimo River Road, and are always worth the trip.